Reyansh-Varshney/basavaitclub/README.md

 ## 🙋‍♂️ Join the Club

-If you're a student at Basava International School and passionate about technology, the IT Club is the perfect place to be!
+If you're a student at Basava International School and passionate about technology, the Technexus is the perfect place to be!
 Visit the website to find out how you can become a member and get involved.

 ---